sglavoie/uol-grades-calculator/README.md

     python -m uol_grades_calculator

-## Skeleton `grades.yml`
+By passing no arguments, this will print the default help message.

+## Generate a sample config file to get started

+To generate a sample configuration file, run the following command:

+    python -m uol_grades_calculator generate-sample

+The configuration file will be created in your home directory as a hidden file (i.e. `~/.grades.yml`).

+### Specifying a different path for the config file

+If you want to create it somewhere else:

+    python -m uol_grades_calculator --config /path/to/config/file.yml generate-sample

+Note that you will have to indicate where the config is each time you use this tool in this case (you can always create an alias to avoid the trouble of typing it every time).
+For example:

+    python -m uol_grades_calculator --config /path/to/config/file.yml summarize

+## How to fill the config file (`.grades.yml` by default)

-Each module described in `grades.yml` should contain information adhering to the following indications:
+Each module described in the config file should contain information adhering to the following indications:

 | YAML node         | Value                                               | Example(s)             | Optional \* |
 | ----------------- | --------------------------------------------------- | ---------------------- | ----------- |